How to Use the MySQL LIMIT Clause

 LIMIT 5.

-In the above example, MySQL returns only the top 5 rows sorted in descending order by the column order_date.
+In this example, MySQL will return only the top five rows sorted in descending order by column order_date.

-In this tutorial, you've learned how to use the MySQL LIMIT clause in the SELECT statement to limit the number of rows returned from the MySQL database.
+In this tutorial, you have learned how to use the MySQL LIMIT clause.
+The LIMIT clause is useful when you want to limit the number of rows returned from a database.